Orientation theory in arithmetic geometry: Orientation and characteristic classes

-\begin{num} Recall the cobordism spectrum $\MGL$ is given by the sequence of Thom spaces $\Th(\gamma_n/\mathrm{BGl}_n)$ for $n>0$ where $\gamma_n$ is the tautological rank $n$ vector bundle over the classifying space of $\mathrm{GL}_n$.
-Given an oriented absolute ring spectrum, the Thom class defined previously allows to define a morphism $\varphi:\MGL \rightarrow \E$.
+Given an absolute oriented ring spectrum $(\E,c)$, the Thom class defined previously allows to define a morphism $\varphi_c:\MGL \rightarrow \E$.
 This is the key observation of the following proposition (see \cite[4.3]{Vez}): \end{num} \begin{prop} Let $\E$ be an absolute ring spectrum.
-Then the following sets corresponds bijectively: \begin{enumerate} \item[(i)] orientations $c_1$ on $\E$; \item[(ii)] maps of absolute ring spectra $\varphi:\MGL \rightarrow \E$. \end{enumerate} \end{prop} \begin{rem} Note that $\MGL_S$ is canonically oriented -- as $\Th(\gamma_1)=\mathrm B \GG$.
-Let us denote this orientation by $c_1^\MGL$.
-Then we get the map from the set (ii) to the set (i) by associating to a morphism $\varphi$ the image of $c_1^\MGL$ by the induced map
+Then the following sets correspond bijectively: \begin{enumerate} \item[(i)] orientations $c$ of $\E$; \item[(ii)] maps of absolute ring spectra $\varphi:\MGL \rightarrow \E$. \end{enumerate} by the following maps: